 No candidate in their right mind is going to say “no” as the answer to this question!
 Almost every job requires you to work as part of a team or with others, so they know the value of this question.
 It’s a closed ‘yes/’no’ question that doesn’t give your candidate a lot to work with, other than being emphatically positive.

-Take the lead and push them to tell you about teams that they’ve worked within.
+Take the lead and have them tell you about teams that they’ve worked within.
 This gives you much more context on their background and previous workplace too.
-Ask them to highlight challenges that they’ve faces as part of a team and how they worked around these.
+Ask them to highlight the challenges that they’ve faces as part of a team and how they worked around these.

 Team experiences never go perfectly, so there’s always plenty to talk about if you take this question in the right direction.